ongaroleandro/autonomous-mobile-robot/README.md

 Publishing will be handled by the `Publisher` class.
 When we initialise this class we will create a ROS publisher named `odom_pub` and a tf2 broadcaster named `odom_broadcaster`.
 The `Publisher` class also contains two functions: `createTF` to create the message for the broadcaster and `createNavMsg` to create the message for the ROS publisher.

 The code is pretty self explanatory and can found [here](https://github.com/ongaroleandro/autonomous-mobile-robot/blob/main/ROS/src/odometry/src/publisher.py).
-The only thing I'll explain here is the addition modules we need to import.
+The only thing I'll explain here is the additional modules we need to import.

 ```python
     import tf2_ros